ryanmjacobs/c/README.md

 # Or... for systems that prefer /usr/local/bin (e.g. MacOS)
 $ sudo install -Dm 755 c /usr/local/bin/c

+# Alternatively, if "-Dm" is not supported by your version of install:
+$ sudo install -m 755 c /path/to/install
 ```

 For your local user only: